Novimatrem/personal-autosetup-linux-ubuntu/README.md

 I usually only test this with Xubuntu, as I only use Xubuntu.
 If you don't use Xubuntu, it may not work.
 YMMV.
 (it should work fine on most Ubuntu's, though..)

+Specifically, this is currently optimized for Xubuntu 21.04

 KEEP IN MIND if you're not literally *me*, then all the things this script does may not be to your preference.

 ```wget https://novimatrem.uk/fast.sh && bash fast.sh```